 QLC flash does have its downfalls, like lower endurance and slower write performance after the SLC write cache gets filled up during large file transfers, but the Phison E12S controller helps push the Rocket Q to the fastest performance we've seen from a QLC drive.

 With a single-sided form factor, the Blue drive is also compact and slim for any M.2 2280 application.
-And, with a low average and well-regulated maximum power consumption, the WD Blue SN550 will pair nicely with an external NVMe adaptor, too if you’re looking for something on the go.
-The SN550 delivers a responsive experience and is also a quality SSD that comes backed by thousands of validation tests.
-With a 5-year warranty and plenty of endurance, the Blue SN550 is well worth considering, even if low cost isn't your main priority.
+And, with a low average and well-regulated maximum power consumption, the WD Blue SN550 will pair nicely with an external NVMe adaptor, too, if you’re looking for something on the go.
+The SN550 delivers a responsive experience and is a quality SSD backed by thousands of validation tests.
+With a five-year warranty and plenty of endurance, the Blue SN550 is well worth considering – even if low cost isn't your main priority.

-WD’s Blue SN550 is one of the most consistent performing low-cost NVMe SSDs available.
-Even though it has a small SLC write cache, when you hammer it with heavy writes, its slowest performance will still remain acceptable.
-In our testing [of the 1TB model], it even manages to respond faster to applications and most consumer workloads than the WD Black SN750, including loading up your favorite games.
+WD’s Blue SN550 is one of the most consistent-performing low-cost NVMe SSDs available.
+Even though it has a small SLC write cache, its slowest performance will still remain acceptable when you hammer it with heavy writes.
+In our testing of the 1TB model, it even responds faster to applications and most consumer workloads than the WD Black SN750, including loading up your favorite games.

 Read: WD Blue SN550 Review

-When it comes to SATA, Samsung’s got the best drives going.
-Their 860 EVO drives take the win in almost every benchmark we have thrown at them and pricing is usually very competitive.
+When it comes to SATA, Samsung’s got the best drives on the market.
+The company's 860 EVO drives take the win in almost every benchmark we have thrown at them and pricing is usually very competitive.
 The 860 EVOs don’t offer as much endurance as the PRO models, but they come in capacities up to 4TB just the same.
 If you are looking for a new SATA SSD to hold your games library or just about anything, you can’t go wrong with this mainstream leader.

 Read: Samsung 860 EVO Review

-If you don’t want to dish out big bucks on something in the NVMe flavor, but still want strong performance from SATA, the MX500 is a great choice.
+If you don’t want to dish out big bucks on something in the NVMe flavor but still want strong SATA performance, the MX500 is a great choice.
 As an alternative to the Samsung 860 EVO, it offers similar performance and has a strong history of reliability.
 Usually priced to sell, the MX500 is a top value at any capacity you need.